dbl-works/backend-coding-challenge/README.md

+# ⚠️ 🔥 Do NOT create a public fork of this!
+Thanks!
+Either invite [swiknaba](https://github.com/swiknaba) to a **private** repo, or upload your code e.g. to Dropbox and send a link along with the application.

 # Backend Coding Challenge

 Thanks so much for your interest in working at with us as a **Senior backend developer**!
 Below is a challenge we'd like to have you do.
 The primary purpose of this is to understand how you solve engineering challenges.